St. Joseph's College of Engineering

 St. Joseph's College of Engineering is a higher education institution in Chennai, India.
 It is under the administration of the Jeppiaar Educational Trust.
 The college is granted with Autonomous Status.
-St. Joseph's College of Engineering has been featured in the National Institutional Ranking Framework (NIRF) since 2017 and holds a position in the 'Elite Band' at the National level Atal Ranking of Institutional Innovations and Achievement (ARIIA – 2021).
-The college is accredited with an A+ grade by the National Assessment and Accreditation Council (NAAC).

 Location

 The college is next to Sathyabama University in Semmancheri, OMR and about 15 km from Adyar in Chennai.
 It is accessible by the Rajiv Gandhi Salai (OMR).

-Partnership

-HaiVE has launched India's first state-of-the-art on-campus AI lab at St. Joseph College of Engineering.
-This initiative represents a significant step towards promoting technological innovation and enhancing the learning environment for students in the field of artificial intelligence.
-The college has partnered with HaiVE to establish this advanced AI lab, which is expected to offer students the opportunity to explore cutting-edge technologies and develop practical skills in the rapidly evolving field of artificial intelligence.

 Academic departments

 St.Joseph's College of engineering consists of the following academic departments.